DISHDevEx/iot/aws/terragrunt_template/README.md

 ```
 4. Create a 'terraform.tfvars' file in the same directory with following inputs - This helps the Terragrunt to pickup the input values directly from the 'terraform.tfvars' file

    aws_region         = "xxxxxx"

    profile            = "xxxxxx" #Profile name as defined in '~/.aws/credentials' file

-#Below vault inputs are required only if you want to pass the input values from HashiCorp Vault
+   #Below vault inputs are required only if you want to pass the input values from the HashiCorp Vault

    vault_address      = "xxxxxx"

    vault_token        = "xxxxxx"

    vault_secrets_path = "xxxxxx"

 Note:
 Please DONT commit this 'terraform.tfvars' file into any repository or in any publicly accessible location.